alexanderthclark/Stats1101/book/_build/html/_sources/hypothesistesting.md

 The second lends itself better to a one-sided test because we have reason to think that a sample proportion below 0.5 is just bad luck and not evidence that someone does worse than guessing.
 ```

-Following our textbook, {cite}`freedman2007statistics`, we won't go into the exact procedure for a two-tailed test, but let's examine Figure TKTKT and pay special attention to the *rejection region* in the bottom panel.
+Following our textbook, {cite}`freedman2007statistics`, we won't go into the exact procedure for a two-tailed test.
 A rejection region is the range of test statistic values where the P-value would be low enough so that the null hypothesis is rejected.
 In the two-tailed case, the rejection region is in two pieces.
 Using a 95% confidence level, the area over the rejection region is 5% with 2.5% in each piece.

 If we instead used a one-tailed alternative that $p>\frac{1}{3}$, the rejection region would be contained only on the right.
-That would \emph{not} increase the total rejection region area, but it increase the area on the right side.
+That would *not* increase the total rejection region area, but it increase the area on the right side.
 If the the statistic $z>0$, then we end up rejecting the null more often.
 For this reason, one-sided tests are often considered to be more liberal ({cite}`abelson2012statistics}`).

 ## Averages